ogacloud/docker-lessons/README.md

 - Setup Docker compose for the Dockerfile

 ### QUESTION
-Write a python script that performs any simple operation and output result to the console.
+Setup a python script that uses a database to perform some actions